 None of these previous methods build a consistent 3D model of the entire row.
 In contrast, we focus on aligning SfM reconstructions from both sides of a row to create a single consistent model.

 Recent studies present methods for merging visually disconnected SfM models~\cite{cohen2016indoor} for urban environments.
 These methods estimate the scale and relative height for all sub-models based on the Manhattan world assumption and find possible connection points between the reconstructions utilizing semantic information (facade edges, windows, doors, etc).
 Afterward, they generate all possible fully connected models and find the most likely model according to loop closure and symmetry alignment.
-In contrast, for aligning SfM reconstructions from both sides of a tree row, we utilize the symmetry of their occlusion boundaries from a fronto-parallel view.
+Modern map merging approaches~\cite{yu2015semantic,zhou2016fast,bonanni20173} register multiple partially overlapping 3D maps by non-rigid alignment.
+In contrast, there is no overlap between partial reconstructions in our scenario.
+For aligning SfM reconstructions from both sides of a tree row, we utilize the symmetry of their occlusion boundaries from a fronto-parallel view.
 Afterward, we adjust the overlap in depth direction using semantic information.